- About Root

 We do our best to make sure that our test drive is as battery friendly as possible—many customers report no change or very little change.
 The good news?
 Any short-term inconvenience can lead to big savings.

 The driver scorecard is how you can keep tabs on how the test drive is going.
-When you drive, we consider these driving habits when we calculate your score: braking, turns, consistency, and safe hours.
+When you drive, we consider things like braking, turning, safe hours, and safe phone use to calculate your score.

-You can see how you’re doing for each driving habit to make sure things are going well or so that you know where to make improvements.
+You can check your scorecard to see how you’re doing on some of your driving habits to make sure things are going well or so that you know where to make improvements.
 Once we’ve recorded enough trips, we’ll give you an overall number score for how you’re doing.

-While we do recommend drivers avoid driving super late at night whenever possible, we understand that some folks will still have to.
+While we do recommend drivers avoid driving super late at night whenever possible, we understand that some folks will still have to drive late.
 The good news is that when you drive is only one factor we consider in your overall score, so as long as you’re driving safely, everything should be fine.

 If this happens, make sure your location services are on.
 If they are, follow these steps: